2nd Battalion, 134th Infantry Regiment (Airborne)

-The 2nd Battalion (Airborne), 134th Infantry Regiment is an airborne infantry battalion in the Nebraska Army National Guard.
+The 2nd Battalion, 134th Infantry Regiment is an infantry battalion in the Nebraska Army National Guard.

 By extension, it is a member of the United States Army National Guard, and as a currently federally-recognized unit, also a member of the National Guard of the United States.

 History

 The 2nd Battalion of the 134th Infantry Regiment was established by the Nebraska Army National Guard on 2 November 2019 as part of a restructuring that brought infantry back to its force structure for the first time in a generation.
-The battalion drew on personnel from the 195th Forward Support Company (Special Operations) (Airborne), formerly at Omaha, the 313th Medical Company at Lincoln, and Company E (Long Range Surveillance), 134th Infantry Regiment, which were all inactivated under the same reorganization.
+The battalion drew on personnel from the 195th Forward Support Company (Special Operations) (Airborne), formerly at Omaha, the 313th Medical Company at Lincoln, and Company E (Long Range Surveillance), 134th Infantry Regiment, at Yutan, which were all inactivated under the same reorganization.

 It is currently a component of the 45th Infantry Brigade Combat Team of the Oklahoma Army National Guard.
 The present 134th Infantry Regiment shares its name and numerical designation with a former designation of the 134th Cavalry Regiment of the Nebraska National Guard, but it does not perpetuate the lineage of that unit under United States Army Center of Military History regulations.

+Due to part of the Army's Airborne Restructuring, as of September 2025, the 134th Infantry Regiment (Airborne) has ended all Airborne Operations and renamed to just 2d Battalion, 134th Infantry Regiment where they will transform from an Parachute Infantry Battalion to an Air Assault Battalion.
+With this change, the unit will remove the Airborne Tab and go with the normal 45th Infantry Brigade Combat Team Patch.

 Structure

-The creation of the 2d Battalion (Airborne), 134th Infantry Regiment was done through the reorganization and conversion of some existing Army National Guard units as well as the standup of two new companies:
+The creation of the 2d Battalion, 134th Infantry Regiment was done through the reorganization and conversion of some existing Army National Guard units as well as the standup of two new companies: